 We require this information to understand your needs and provide you with a better service, and also for the following reasons:

-Acuma and /or Saksoft may process personal data about contacts (existing, former and potential Acuma customers and/or individuals associated with them) using a customer relationship management system (Salesforce CRM).
+Acuma and /or Saksoft may process personal data about contacts (existing, former and potential Acuma customers and/or individuals associated with them) using a customer relationship management system (Microsoft CRM).

 The collection of personal data about contacts and the addition of that personal data to the CRM is initiated by an Acuma and/or Saksoft user and will include name, company name, contact title, phone number, email and any other business contact details.
 In addition, CRM may collect data from an Acuma email (sender name, recipient name, date and time) and calendar (organiser name, participant name, date and time of event) systems concerning interactions between Acuma and Saksoft users and contacts or third parties.